jeff4/bionotes.github.io/alberts-5e.md

 	* In prokaryotes like E.coli, by looking for unmethlyated A's.
 In bacteria, new strands eventually get all the A's in the sequence *GATC* methylated.
 Fresh new daughter strands have not gotten their A's methylated so that is the strand that is corrected. (p.
 276-277)
 	* Eukaryotes rarely (never?) have their A's methylated.
 Fresh, new daughter strands are identified because they have frequent ss nicks where ligase has not performed it's function.

-### DNA Replication
+### Major enzymes involved in DNA Replication
-* Major enzymes involved:
 * Helicase to make the initial cut to start the replication fork
 * Primase to add short RNA primers as a starting point for DNA Polymerase
 * DNA Polymerase and associated Exonuclease catalytic sites
 * Ligase to join together short Okazaki fragments on the lagging strand
 * Topoisomerase I and II that moves ahead of the replication fork and relieving the coil tension created by unwinding the double helix.
 [Topo I](https://en.wikipedia.org/wiki/Type_I_topoisomerase) creates a single strand nick while [Topo II](https://en.wikipedia.org/wiki/Type_II_topoisomerase) is a  gate-folded enzyme that moves strands past each other with a controlled cut and rejoin of one strand.
 See also p.
 278-280.